onethawt/idaplugins-list/README.md

 * [Frida](https://github.com/techbliss/Frida_For_Ida_Pro): This is plugin for ida pro thar uses the Frida api.
 Mainly trace functions.

+* [FRAPL](https://github.com/FriedAppleTeam/FRAPL): FRAPL is a reverse engineering framework created to simplify dynamic instrumentation with Frida.

 * [FRIEND](https://github.com/alexhude/FRIEND): Flexible Register/Instruction Extender aNd Documentation.
 FRIEND is an IDA plugin created to improve disassembly and bring register/instruction documentation right into IDA View.

 * [Funcap](https://github.com/deresz/funcap): This script records function calls (and returns) across an executable using IDA debugger API, along with all the arguments passed.
 It dumps the info to a text file, and also inserts it into IDA's inline comments.
 This way, static analysis that usually follows the behavioral runtime analysis when analyzing malware, can be directly fed with runtime info such as decrypted strings returned in function's arguments.